Mind0xP/OWASP-17_CTF_Writeups/eternal_sunshine/README.md

 ![hash compare](https://gyazo.com/e048b002e370069116eb48be16d8a2fb.png)

 Why did “1” changed to “0”?
-Well it’s pretty simple, in the alphabet the letter “S” comes after “R” so it means that when we ran our hash function the hash result will be lower, due to decreasing one letter from our user string.
+Well, it’s pretty simple, in the alphabet the letter “S” comes after “R” so it means that when we ran our hash function the hash result will be lower, due to decreasing one letter from our user string.
 But how can we calculate the `[session_id]` for “user”? try and decrease the last value in “uses" `[session_id]` and check what hash we get.

 ![changing sessionid param](https://gyazo.com/254eaff91f84a4d3d5bccb7b4ed3ae5d.png)